180 Life Sciences Corp. (NASDAQ: ATNF)

 180 Life Sciences is leading the research into solving one of the world’s biggest drivers of disease – inflammation.
 The company is driving groundbreaking study into clinical programs, which are seeking to develop novel drugs addressing separate areas of inflammation for which there are no effective therapies.

 The company’s primary platform is a novel program to treat fibrosis and inflammation using anti-TNF, with its lead program in phase 2b/3 clinical trials with first results expected in 2021.
-Further clinical trials are scheduled to begin by the end of 2020.
 The company has two additional programs that are in the preclinical stage and are showing promising results.

 - Fibrosis & Anti-TNF (Phase 2b/3 Trials): Based at the Kennedy Institute within Oxford University, the fibrosis and anti-TNF program is being led by Professor Jagdeep Nanchahal, a surgeon-scientist who has been running the phase 2 trials, and Professor Sir Marc Feldmann, a renowned immunologist and one of the pioneers of anti-TNF therapy.
 The program is designed to address four critical areas of inflammation: